-AP source: Ponzi schemer Bernie Madoff dies in prison
+Ponzi schemer Bernie Madoff dies in prison at 82

 “He stole from the rich.
 He stole from the poor.
 He stole from the in between.
 He had no values,” former investor Tom Fitzmaurice told the judge at the sentencing.
 “He cheated his victims out of their money so he and his wife … could live a life of luxury beyond belief.”

+Madoff’s attorney in recent years, Brandon Sample, said in a statement that the financier had “lived with guilt and remorse for his crimes” up until his death.

+“Although the crimes Bernie was convicted of have come to define who he was—he was also a father and a husband.
+He was soft spoken and an intellectual.
+Bernie was by no means perfect.
+But no man is,” Sample said.

-U.S. District Judge Denny Chin showed no mercy, sentencing Madoff to the maximum 150 years in prison.
+U.S. District Judge Denny Chin sentenced Madoff to the maximum possible term.

 “Here, the message must be sent that Mr. Madoff’s crimes were extraordinarily evil and that this kind of irresponsible manipulation of the system is not merely a bloodless financial crime that takes place just on paper, but it is instead … one that takes a staggering human toll,” Chin said.

-The Madoffs also took a severe financial hit: A judge issued a $171 billion forfeiture order in June 2009 stripping Madoff of all his personal property, including real estate, investments, and $80 million in assets his wife, Ruth, had claimed were hers.
+A judge issued a forfeiture order in June 2009 stripping Madoff of all his personal property, including real estate, investments, and $80 million in assets his wife, Ruth, had claimed were hers.
 The order left her with $2.5 million.

 The scandal also exacted a personal toll on the family: One of his sons, Mark, killed himself on the second anniversary of his father’s arrest in 2010.
 And Madoff’s brother, Peter, who helped run the business, was sentenced to 10 years in prison in 2012, despite claims he was in the dark about his brother’s misdeeds.